Early childhood teachers support benefit docking

 Grace Ikiua says young children need early learning experiences, but some families are not accessing them - even when they are free.

-Next story in National: NZ tops OECD list for spending on education
+Next story in New Zealand: NZ tops OECD list for spending on education

 Copyright © 2012, Radio New Zealand